crane-9/cs260/final_assignment/README.md

 I wrote an informal game loop test [here](..\in_class\june1.cpp) during the development of my design.

-> Note: I've decided that `addArc()` and `addVertex()` will take pointers to actual nodes, rather than just the node's name or data.
+> Note: I've decided that `addVertex()` will take pointers to actual nodes, rather than just the node's name or data.
 I made this decision because of the complexity of a `StoryNode`--there is more data than just a single string variable.

-> Additionally, it helps to have a pointer variable to each node for use in callbacks.
-For example: a secret passage opening, or a bridge crumbling.
-Within my design, adding or destroying these connections requires individual and specific pointers.

 ---
 ## Tests

 Putting application aside and refocusing on the structure of a graph, there are a few unit tests I would like to run to prove graph functionality.
+These tests will be written in `driver_tests.cpp`.

 The following examples use a Graph pointer called `graph`, and nodes of various simple names.